tiburzi/cync/README.md

 * `assets/` is all the sound & image files.

 And finally:
-* `design/` is all the miscellaneous design notes, documents, and inspiration.
+* `development/` is all the miscellaneous design notes and documents.

 <br>